 Rebooting after creating an empty file named.autorelabel in the root directory can compel the system to relabel the filesystem automatically.
 The permissive mode should be used if the system has too many mistakes so that the boot can proceed.
 Finally, reboot and change SELinux to enforce mode using /etc/SELinux.config and set-enforce

 It is possible to control SELinux using graphical tools for those who are unfamiliar with the command line.
 SELinux is a built-in layer of security for Linux distributions that protects your system from external threats.
 In the event that your computer is ever hacked, you’ll be glad to have it running.

 When an error occurs with SELinux, something has to be handled.
 It is quite probable that you are experiencing one of the following four typical issues:

 - The labels are incorrect.

-If your labeling is inaccurate, you may need to change it using the tools.
+If your labelling is inaccurate, you may need to change it using the tools.

 - A policy must be amended.

 This might include notifying SELinux of a modification you’ve made or adjusting a policy.
-You may resolve this issue by utilizing booleans or policy modules.
+You may resolve this issue by utilising boo leans or policy modules.